Sunday, 8 December 2024

 Labor which brings forth a child

 The labor which brings forth a child makes of a woman a realist.
 She knows what her child cost.
-Every woman who becomes pregnant faces the realization that she might not come out of her pregnancy alive, and she faces this reality with concern only for her child.
+Every woman who becomes pregnant faces the realization that she will have a lifelong reponsibility as mother towards this child.
 Is this not true courage indeed?

 A woman knows the history of human flesh